 Trying to stay positive during a difficult part of your life is much easier said than done.
-Even though we are missing solid scientific evidence to make the claim that positive thinking will increase chances of survival, there is no doubt that other benefits that come along with an optimistic mind.
+Even though we are missing solid scientific evidence to make the claim that positive thinking will increase chances of survival, there is no doubt that other benefits come along with an optimistic mind.

-Here are the two sides to the story:
+There are two sides to the story:

-PROVEN amazing things linked with positive thinking:
+Some amazing things linked with positive thinking:

 - Increased happiness and mood

-- Helps deal with chronic pain
+- Help with chronic pain

 - Better coping skills